GOPIO and the PIO Diaspora

 The PIO generation that spanned the 25 years ending about 2000 is yet to give meaningful contributions to the collective development of the PIO communities.
 The earlier generations have contributed substantially, and in much more dire situations, to the collective development and well-being of the PIO communities.

-In countries like Malaysia, Singapore, South Africa, Reunion and Fiji, the earlier PIO generations have provided the social and cultural institutions like schools, temples and buildings for the civic associations of their people.
+In countries like Malaysia, Singapore, South Africa, Reunion and Fiji, the earlier PIO generations have provided social and cultural institutions like schools, temples and buildings for the civic associations of their people.
 They also worked hard and invested in the major transition from a non-literate PIO community into a huge pool of educated PIOs.
-Now there are a substancial number of professionals.
+Now there are a substantial number of professionals.

 These professionals now form a majority of today’s PIO middle class and they contribute substantially to the increased wealth of the Community and the nation.
-The earlier working class generation’s sweat and sacrifice have produced this middle class community that continues to enjoy the socio-cultural institutions like schools and temples that the earlier generations provided.
-Today, the middle class PIO community finds it an uphill task to even maintain and sustain their inherited socio-cultural public institutions like the schools and temples.
+The earlier working-class generation’s sweat and sacrifice have produced this middle-class community that continues to enjoy the socio-cultural institutions like schools and temples that the earlier generations provided.
+Today, the middle-class PIO community finds it an uphill task to even maintain and sustain their inherited Socio-cultural public institutions like the schools and temples.